 - leave the tree next to your green bin on any of your green bin collection days in January

-- if you live in a flat or apartment, email your name and address, a description of the location where you'll leave it and also when you'll be putting it there.
-Send the email to Christmas.Tree.Manchester@biffa.co.uk
+- if you live in a flat or apartment, please speak to your caretaker or building manager.
+If this is not possible, please send an email to: Christmas.Tree.Manchester@biffa.co.uk with your name and address, a description of the location where you'll leave the tree and when you'll be putting it there.
+We will collect it during January.
+Please do not place the tree behind any locked doors or gates.

 Wrapping paper and greeting cards